 Set up Matomo client (SharePoint Framework extension)

-Yes, a SPFx extension is providing by Matomo exist but for developers, you can't edit, improve or adapt the solution...
-That is why I created my own solution and moreover a solution that can be provisionned quickly and easily.
+Yes, a SPFx extension is provided by Matomo.
+However, developers can not edit, improve or adapt the solution...
+That is why I created my own solution and, moreover, a solution that can be quickly and easily provisionned.